chrismailer/loadshedding-calendar/index.md

 ---

 ### How does it work?
+EskomSePush, but in your calendar.
-Add an area schedule to your calendar.
-This will update automatically based on the current stage with the next 7 days of load-shedding.
+Add an area to your calendar.
+This will update automatically with the latest load-shedding announcements.

 ### Support or Contact